 Stamp Duty Refund for Redevelopment

-*This article was amended in December 2021 to reflect changes in the scheme.
+*This article was amended in September 2022 to reflect changes in the scheme as per Budget 2023.

 Since the 11th of October 2017, the stamp duty refund rate for non-residential property increased from 2% to 6%.
 This rate further increased to 7.5% since the 9th of October 2019.